solana-developers/solana-cookbook/docs/gaming/distribution.md

       content: Solana Cookbook | Game Distribution
   - - meta
     - name: description
-      content: Different options on how to distribute your game built on Solana
+      content: How to do game distribution on Solana
   - - meta
     - name: og:description
       content: Different options on how to distribute your game built on Solana